ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 # Custom Measurement Plugin Services

 This README provides a step-by-step guide to create a data logging service.
-The process involves creating a proto file, generating stubs, and establishing a connection.
+The process involves creating a proto file, generating stubs, establishing a connection and usage of the datalogger service in different Measurements.

 - Protobuf Compiler
 - gRPC